 The Story of Juneteenth: An Interactive History Adventure by Steven Otfinoski

-The Emancipation Proclamation and the Civil War brought an official end to slavery, yet some Southern slave owners are refusing to comply.
+The Emancipation Proclamation and the Civil War brought an official end to slavery, yet some Southern slave owners refused to comply.

 The road to freedom is still long and hard for many African Americans, but you’re not giving up.
 Will you: Overcome obstacles as you make your way north from Texas, looking to begin a new life of freedom?